 Pork: When shopping for pork, as well as lamb, look for the words “loin” or “leg”—pork loin, tenderloin, center loin, and ham.

 Wild Game: Choose low-fat game meats like venison, quail, and dove.

 Poultry: Choose white meat without skin, such as boneless skinless chicken breasts and turkey cutlets.
 Chicken parts should be skinless, or the skin should be removed before cooking.

-Extra lean ground turkey breast without skin is the lowest fat choice.
+Extra-lean ground turkey breast without the skin is the lowest fat choice.
 Ground turkey that contains dark meat and skin is not low in fat.
-Remember that lean ground turkey cooks faster than beef, because it is lower in fat.
+Remember that lean ground turkey cooks faster than beef because it is lower in fat.

 Tougher cuts of meat also can be tenderized by pounding or marinating them before cooking.
 Choose leaner grades of meat such as “select” or “good,” followed by “choice” then “prime.”
 “Prime” grade has more marbled fat that cannot be trimmed away from the lean, and it is more expensive than the other grades.

 Follow these low-fat cooking tips for meat:

 - Before cooking, trim away any visible fat from meats and remove the skin from poultry.

 - Broil, grill, roast, poach, or boil poultry, meat, and fish instead of frying or sautéing.